kcivey/number-list/README.md

 Convert arrays of positive integers (such as page numbers) to comma-separated strings, with ranges represented with hyphens, or do the reverse, converting strings to arrays.
 Numbers are sorted in the output, and duplicates are removed.
+To avoid memory problems (and because this is designed for page numbers), the integers must be less than 1 million.

 ## Installation